niftools/blender_niftools_addon/docs/development/setup.rst

    git clone --recursive git@github.com:<username>/blender_nif_plugin.git cd blender_nif_plugin

-We use submodules to point to the external repository, to avoid having to store & maintain seperate code bases.
+We use submodules to point to the external repository.
+This avoids having to internally store & maintain seperate code bases.

 Fetching the submodules::